MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch4.md

 ![Module3Chapter4tep2im](images\module3chapter4step2im.PNG)

-3. Import a new custom package (like step 2 from the previous lesson 2) and import the [LunarModule.unitypackage](linkforModule1 lesson with the lunar module) and the [NetworkLobbyReplacement.unitypackage.](linkforNetworklobbyreplacement package here)
+3. Import a new custom package (like step 2 from the lesson 2) and import the [LunarModule.unitypackage](linkforModule1 lesson with the lunar module) and the [NetworkLobbyReplacement.unitypackage.](linkforNetworklobbyreplacement package here)

 ![Module3Chapter4step3im](images/module3chapter4step3im.PNG)